The Industrial Revolution

-These stone structures were once teeming with metal working activity and were the catalyst of Scranton’s iron industry.
+These stone structures at the Scranton Iron Furnaces were once teeming with metal working activity and were the catalyst of Scranton’s iron industry.
 Visitors can walk amongst these impressive structures overlooking the Roaring Brook extension of the Lackawanna River and learn the history of the region’s iron production from the informational markers.

 ANTHRACITE HERITAGE MUSEUM

-This museum focuses on the history of hard coal mining, its related industries, and the immigrant culture of northeastern Pennsylvania.
+This Anthracite Heritage Museum focuses on the history of hard coal mining, its related industries, and the immigrant culture of northeastern Pennsylvania.
 The Museum tells the story of people who came from Europe to work in the anthracite mining and textile industries.
 As you tour the facility you will experience the lives of proud people who endured harsh working conditions yet carved out communities filled with tradition.

 A tour of the Anthracite Heritage Museum is usually self-guided, but a group can plan for a guided tour when booking the reservation.
 A self-guided tour is typically 1- 1 ½ hours.
 A guided tour is customized to the group’s time restraints.

-Explore 300 feet beneath the earth through an anthracite coal mine originally opened in 1860.
+Explore 300 feet beneath the earth through an anthracite coal mine originally opened in 1860 at the Lackawanna Coal Mine Tour.
 Listen to your guide as they explain the fascinating methods used and the heroic efforts involved, as men and boys worked to heat a nation and fuel the conversion of our economy from agriculture to industry.

 Plan for a 1 ½ hour tour per group.
-The Lackawanna Coal Mine Tour and the Anthracite Heritage Museum are in McDade Park and work well together.
-If you have more than 25 people in a group, half of the group can visit the mine while the other half visits the Anthracite Heritage Museum.
+The Lackawanna Coal Mine Tour and the Anthracite Heritage Museum are located in McDade Park and work well together.
+If you have more than 25 people in a group, half of the group can visit the mine while the other half visit the Anthracite Heritage Museum.
 The groups can switch when completed.
-The mine is an average 53 degrees year-round.
+The mine is an average of 53 degrees Fahrenheit year-round.

 • DAY TWO •